 Believe or not, dads play a major role when it comes to labor and delivery.
+That’s why it’s important to know how dads can support their partner during labor.
 Yes, your wife is the rock star here, but you are the supporting role which is also very important.
 When your wife is in labor a lot of things goes on, having you present and supporting her during the birth of your child is amazing.

 So how can dads help their wife during labor?Well is simple really, just be there for her and follow her lead!
 Don’t worry and know that you’re going to be an amazing labor coach to your wife.

 Here are the 25 easy, powerful and phenomenal ways dads can support their partner during labor.
 This advice is crucial in order to help your wife get through labor as easily as possible.
-This is the list of things to do if your wife is in labor!
+This is the list of things on how to support your partner during labor!

 25 Phenomenal ways dads to be can support their partner during labor